 When you are in Douglas, you'll notice that it is more blue-collar than most other communities in America.
 40.03% of Douglas’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Douglas is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Douglas who work in office and administrative support (14.07%), management occupations (8.41%), and food service (6.70%).

-The citizens of Douglas are slightly less educated than the national average of 21.84% for the average city or town: 14.96% of adults in Douglas have a bachelor's degree or advanced degree
+The percentage of adults in Douglas with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.96% of adults in Douglas have a bachelor's degree or advanced degree.

 The per capita income in Douglas in 2018 was $30,685, which is middle income relative to Wyoming, and upper middle income relative to the rest of the US.
 This equates to an annual income of $122,740 for a family of four.
 However, Douglas contains both very wealthy and poor people as well.